PewhProgrammer/homework/bosh/WORKSHEET.md

 ## What is bosh-cli?

 bosh-cli is the main tool to operate bosh through terminal commands.
 As of now, we currently have CLI v2 which introduces statelessness and hypentation on single commands - an improvement to its predecessor version.
-The core functionality are [TODO]

 ## How did I install and run BOSH Lite?